Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves

-\item compute the delta sensitivity by shocking one by one the market pillars of yield curve $\complement _{d}$ and hedge the resulting delta risk using the suggested amounts (hedge ratios) of the \textit{same} set of vanillas. \end{enumerate}
+\item compute the delta sensitivity with respect to the market pillars of yield curve $\complement_{d}$ and hedge the resulting delta risk using the suggested amounts (hedge ratios) of the \emph{same} set of vanillas. \end{enumerate}

 For instance, a 5.5Y maturity EUR floating swap leg on Euribor1M (not directly quoted on the market)\ is commonly priced using discount factors and forward rates calculated on the same depo-Futures-swap curve cited above.
 The corresponding delta risk is hedged using the suggested amounts (hedge ratios)\ of 5Y and 6Y Euribor6M swaps\footnote{ we refer here to the case of local yield curve bootstrapping methods, for which there is no sensitivity delocalization effect (see refs. \cite {HagWes06}, \cite{HagWes08}).}.